Joseph Sokolsky

 Joseph Sokolsky (Йосиф Соколски, Gabrovo, Ottoman Empire 1786 – died in Kiev, Russian Empire, 30 September 1879) was the first senior Eastern Orthodox Bulgarian clergyman to convert to Catholicism, thus becoming a pioneer of the Bulgarian Byzantine Catholic Church.
-Sokolsky negotiated with Vatican a formal union due to Phanariotes domination over Bulgarian Orthodoxy and gained Catholic recognition in 1861 when Pope Pius IX named him Archbishop for the Bulgarians of the Byzantine Rite.
+Sokolsky negotiated with the Vatican a formal union due to Phanariotes domination over Bulgarian Orthodoxy and gained Catholic recognition in 1861 when Pope Pius IX named him Archbishop for the Bulgarians of the Byzantine Rite.
 He was also accepted in that capacity by the Ottoman Empire.

 Biography

-Sokolsky was born as Todor Petrovich around 1786 in an Eastern Orthodox family in the village of Nova Mahala, today quarter of Gabrovo.
+Sokolsky was born as Todor Petrovich around 1786 in an Eastern Orthodox family in the village of Nova Mahala, today a quarter of Gabrovo.
 Around 1802 he became a novice in the Troyan Monastery, where he took religious vows in 1806.
 In the 1820s he visited Mount Athos, where he brought the collection of works containing the life of Gabrovo's Bulgarian Saint Onuphrius.
 On 1 May 1826 he became abbot of Kalofer Monastery.
 In 1832, Archimandrite Joseph Sokolsky left the Troyan Monastery and founded a monastery at a place called Falcon near the village Etar (now part of the city of Gabrovo).
 New monastery became known as "Sokolsky".
 In the 1840s in the same area Sokolsky created a "Joseph Convent".
 In 1836, Joseph Sokolsky also opened a school for boys.
-At one time in this school taught famous Bulgarian educator Neophyte Bozveli.
+At one time in this school taught famous Bulgarian educator Neofit Bozveli.
 For his achievements as an Orthodox Archimandrite, Sokolsky was much revered among Orthodox Bulgarians.

 In 1860 the Bulgarian national leaders and clergy campaigned for autonomy of Bulgarian Orthodox Church within the Ecumenical Patriarchate of Constantinople, but without much success.
-At the same time, among the Bulgarians in Istanbul, an alternative solutions were proposed, in form of union with Catholic Church.
+At the same time, among the Bulgarians in Istanbul, an alternative solution was proposed, in the form of union with Catholic Church.
 Chief advocates of such notions were Dragan Tsankov and Georgi Mirkovich.

-At first, Joseph Sokolsky was a strong supporter of the movement for autonomy of the Bulgarian Orthodox Church within the Patriarchate of Constantinople, and was disappointed with Greek disrespect of Bulgarian claims.
+At first, Joseph Sokolsky was a strong supporter of the movement for autonomy of the Bulgarian Orthodox Church within the Patriarchate of Constantinople, and was disappointed with Greek disrespect towards Bulgarian claims.
 Soon, his countryman Nicolas Sapunov attracted him to the idea of a union with the Catholic Church.
 In November 1860, Joseph Sokolsky moved to Constantinople, and on 30 December 1860 he became a member of the Bulgarian delegation, sent to Pope Pius IX with the request to establish a hierarchy of the Bulgarian Greek Catholic Church.